cassiozen/mithryn-ttrpg/players guide.md

 Animal Whisperer — Calms the skittish, riles the dangerous.
 Battlefield Healer — Calm hands, even in chaos.
-Barter — Knows the worth of things, and how to make the deal sweet.
+Barter — Knows the worth of things and how to make the deal sweet.
 Crowd Charmer — Can hold a room’s attention with ease.
 Gambler — Reads the table as well as the cards.
 Herbal Alchemy — Knows which leaves heal and which kill.